Skip to content

 Dockerfile (multi-stage)

 Builder stage (Debian bookworm): 1.
 Install Rust via rustup + system build dependencies.
 2. Install libchdb.
-3. Copy Cargo.toml + Cargo.lock, create stub files for bench/example entries, run cargo fetch.
+3. Copy Cargo.toml + Cargo.lock, create stub files for bench entries, run cargo fetch.
 4. Copy src/ and tests/, build release binaries with BuildKit cache mounts.
 5. Copy binaries to /artifacts/.

 Building locally